zachpmanson/notes/notes/Archive/Lines.md

 ---

+> A good science fiction story should be able to predict not the automobile but the traffic jam

+-- Frederik Pohl

+---

 > My robot girlfriend walks in with the crop, I'm already tied to the bed. "what's the safeword?", she asks.
 I respond by saying the letter "A" for 90 seconds straight followed by a short hex string.
 >
 > calc.exe opens up on her eyes.
 Finally, a PoC!